A Guide to the Healthiest Foods for Pregnant Women

 3.3 Whole Grains

-Whole grains provide sustained energy and are high in fiber.
+Whole grains deliver lasting energy and are rich in dietary fiber.

 3.4 Fruits